This post may contain affiliate links. Click here to see what that means.

 The science of fermentation is one practiced in homes, rather than laboratories, and for that reason it has an air of mystery.
 These living foods change from batch to batch, and since they can’t be patented or highly controlled, there’s no real incentive for the science community to spend resources in research.
 Therefore, health claims tend to be anecdotal, and certain assumptions about the “science” behind the process get spread with no real evidence to support those assumptions.
 We know fermented foods are powerful in their ability to support a healthy body, and restore balance to an unhealthy one.
 We don’t really know the fine details of how this occurs.

 Well, Michael Roussin, a kombucha lover, decided he wanted to know what exactly was in this drink that made him feel so good.
 With the help of a professional lab, he spent 18 months testing 1103 samples of kombucha, from batches all over North America and parts of Europe, with different teas, sugars, temperatures and brewing times, and he discovered some surprising things.
-The complete report of his research is for sale through his website.
-Here are some highlights:
+Here are some highlights from that report:

 Busting the Myths